Come on! Feel the noise! Part 2

 noiseSeed(0);

-And when you change the parameter of 'noiseSeed()', you can change the set of noise values.
+And when you change the parameter of noiseSeed(), you can change the set of noise values.

-You'll see the set of return values of 'noise()' sometimes changes widely and sometimes changes narrow.
+You'll see the set of return values of noise() sometimes changes widely and sometimes changes narrow.

-A line that was drew with 'noise()'
+A line that was drawn with noise()

-A line that was drew with 'noise()'
+A line that was drawn with noise()

 Sometimes you will want to get cyclic noise values.
+Not like this:

 Not noise values like this.